LIP-Computing/tutorials/docs/udocker/udocker-01.md

 ## udocker: pull - Images I

-* Docker images are composed of
+* Docker images are composed of:
   * metadata describing the images content and how to run
   * multiple file-system layers stored as tarballs

-* udocker pulls the metadata and layers
+* udocker pulls the metadata and layers:
   * using the DockerHub REST API.
   * Image metadata is parsed to identify the layers.
   * Layers are stored in the user home directory under `${UDOCKER_DIR}/.udocker/layers`